atmacafurkan/BOUN-SBE-Thesis-Template-unofficial-/README.md

 in the language examined, with aligned glossing.
 These glossings need to be aligned with the words.
 Common text editors do not allow for spacing words according to the glossing.
 Also cross referencing to these examples are cumbersome with GUI text editors.
-LaTeX provides solutions for each of the needs of a linguistics student.
+LaTeX provides solutions for each one of multiple needs of a linguistics student.

 # Disclaimer
 This template is a heavily edited template provided here: "https://github.com/ravshansk/sbe.boun.tez"